OpenGL Matrix Class (C++)

 By the way, the copy constructor and assignment operator will be automatically generated by C++ compiler for you.

 Here are example codes to construct Matrix4 objects in various ways.
-First, include Matrices.h in your code in order to use Matrix4 class.
+First, include Matrices.h in your code before using Matrix4 class.

 #include "Matrices.h" // for Matrix2, Matrix3, Matrix4